salt-die/batgrl/docsrc/user/widget_tree.rst

 The Widget Tree
 ###############

-Widgets your app are organized in a tree.
+Widgets in your app are organized in a tree.
 The root of the tree is a special widget that always matches your terminal's size.
 The root has `children` widgets and these widget can have `children` of their own.
 Widgets that are part of the widget tree can access the root widget with the `root` property.